Federal Aviation Administration (FAA), Department of Transportation (DOT).

 If a caregiver knows the width dimension of the widest seat for a particular class of service on an airplane, and if the CRS the caregiver intends to use on the flight fits that dimension, then the caregiver would know that at least one seat in the class of service on the airplane would accommodate the CRS.
 This would enable caregivers to have more information on which to make a decision as to whether to bring the CRS for that child's use.

 Further, the agency expects that information regarding seat width will address the predominant limiting seat dimension.
-The provision of seat width for the widest seat in each class of service serves to avoid the unintended consequence of dissuading a caregiver to use a CRS and to limit the instances in which a caregiver expects to use a CRS but cannot, due to fit or the operator's safety determination.
+The provision of seat width for the widest seat in each class of Start Printed Page 18216service serves to avoid the unintended consequence of dissuading a caregiver to use a CRS and to limit the instances in which a caregiver expects to use a CRS but cannot, due to fit or the operator's safety determination.

 As noted previously, it is the responsibility of the air carrier, and a regulatory requirement, to accommodate the CRS in another seat in the same class of service (§ 121.311(c)(2) and AC 120-87B).
 While knowing the width of the widest seat is valuable in a caregiver's decision-making process, as it indicates whether the CRS would fit in a single seat, the FAA notes that a CRS that has a base wider than the widest seat may still be accommodated on an airplane by raising armrests or taking other measures where possible.